BOOKBINDING TOOLS AND EQUIPMENT FOR SALE

 I have been using the Peachey paring knife for some years now and I highly recommend it.
 I have many knives and find that when a sensitive edge is needed the knife meets all the demands that my projects have.
 The same is true of the corner jig, it is invaluable and truly speeds up the work.
 And as all of Jeff’s tools are elegantly designed, they are a pleasure to own and use.
 Basically Jeff’s tools are among the best I own and will ultimately become heirlooms of the bindery.”
 Tim Ely, Book Artist, WA.

-It is best to email or call me to make sure the item is in stock, if so I will let you know the shipping charges and total cost.
-Then you send me a check (or Purchase Order) and I will send the tools out.
-I can also do Paypal, or bill your credit card with an email invoice through Paypal.
+It is best to email or call me to make sure the item is in stock, and please let me know your shipping address.
+I will let you know the shipping charges and total cost.
+Then you can send me a check or Purchase Order for Institutions.
+I can also send you an invoice via.
+Paypal, or bill your credit card with an email invoice through Paypal.
 Inquire.
 International customers please email for payment options and shipping rates.

-Less than 4 pounds, and items less then 12 inches long, can often ship to Europe, International Express (3-5 business days) for about $50.00.
-The same size for International Priority (6-10 business days) is about $30.00.
+Less than 4 pounds, and items less then 12 inches long, can often ship to Europe International Priority (6-10 business days) for around $40.00.
+But check with me to be sure.
 International customers also may be responsible for duty or customs charges, check with your government for details and rates.
 As of 2011, shipping large items, such as the Nokey, Sharpening System, In-situ Book Conservation Fixture, etc… can be very expensive—consider yourself warned.
 I’m happy to calculate a price, though I will need the exact shipping address.
 It might be best to pick it up in person while visiting NYC.

 All knives are guaranteed for my life.
 I will repair or replace any knife if there is a defect.
 You will need to ship it back to me, and I will examine it, then repair or replace it, pay for shipping it back to you, and refund your shipping to me.
 If you decide you just do not like the knife, I will take it back minus a $35.00 fee for regrinding and sharpening, and give you credit for another purchase.
 If the handle is dirty or altered there may be additional charges.
 This must happen within 30 days of purchase.
 You will be responsible for paying to ship it back to me.
 Anyone is more than welcome to visit and try out the knives, and sometimes I sell them at the annual Guild of Book Workers Standards of Excellence conference.
 Please note that the sheaths are not covered by this warranty, they are simply glued together, if they happen to separate, just put a bit of PVA on them.
 Keep in mind all knives get dull when used, these knives are not guaranteed to stay sharp forever.